A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Preliminaries

 \subsection{Full-Information Coin Flip}

-We start with the formal definition of full-information coin-flipping protocols. \begin{definition} [Full-information coin-flipping protocols] A protocol $\Pi$ is a {\sf full-information coin-flipping protocol} if it is {\sf stateless},\footnote{Since we consider attackers of \emph{unbounded} computational power, this assumption is \wlg: given a stateful protocol we can apply our attack on its stateless variant in which each party, before it acts, samples its state \emph{conditioned on the current public transcript}.
-It is easy to see that an attack on the stateless variant is also an attack, with exactly the same parameters, on the original (stateful) protocol.} the parties keep no private state between the different communication rounds, and each turn consists of a {\sf single} party broadcasting a string, and the parties common output is a deterministic Boolean function of the transcript. \end{definition}
+We start with the formal definition of full-information coin-flipping protocols. \begin{definition} [Full-information coin-flipping protocols] A protocol $\Pi$ is a {\sf full-information coin-flipping protocol} if it is {\sf stateless} (\ie the parties keep no private state between the different communication rounds),\footnote{Since we consider attackers of \emph{unbounded} computational power, this assumption is \wlg: given a stateful protocol we can apply our attack on its stateless variant in which each party, samples its state \emph{conditioned on the current public transcript} before it acts.
+It is easy to see that an attack on the stateless variant implies an attack of the same quality on the original (stateful) protocol.} single turn (\ie each turn consists of a {\sf single} party broadcasting a string), and the parties' common output is a deterministic Boolean function of the transcript. \end{definition}

-\begin{remark}[Many messages per communication round] Note that we restrict that in each round only a single party broadcasts a message.
-Our attack readily applies for the model in which many parties might broadcast a message in a single round, as long as the adversary controls the message arrival order in this round (as assumed in \citet{TaumanKR18}).
-The setting in which many messages per round are allowed, and the adversary has no control on the arrival order, is equivalent (at least under a natural formulation of this model) to the static adversary cases, in which we know that $\Theta(\numparties/\log \numparties)$ corruptions ($\numparties$ being the number of parties) are required. \end{remark}
+\begin{remark}[Many messages per communication round] Our attack readily applies to the model in which many parties might broadcast a message in a single round, as long as the adversary controls the message arrival order in this round (as assumed in \citet{TaumanKR18}).
+The setting in which many messages per round are allowed, and the adversary has no control over the arrival order, is equivalent (at least under a natural formulation of this model) to the static adversary cases, in which we know that $\Theta(\numparties/\log \numparties)$ corruptions ($\numparties$ being the number of parties) are required. \end{remark}

-We associate the the following notation with a full-information coin-flipping protocol. \begin{notation} Let $\Pi$ be an $\numparties$-party, $\lenproto$-party, full-information coin-flipping protocol.
+\begin{notation} We associate the the following notation with an $\numparties$-party, $\lenproto$-party, full-information coin-flipping protocol $\Pi$:

-\begin{itemize} \item Let $\Msgg{}^\Pi = (\Msgg{1}^\Pi,\ldots,\Msgg{\lenproto}^\Pi)$ denote a random transcript (\ie parties' messages) of $\Pi$.
+\begin{itemize} \item Let $\HonestMsg = (\HonestMsgg{1},\ldots,\HonestMsgg{\lenproto})$ denote a random transcript (\ie parties' messages) of $\Pi$.